Isabel Perón: José López Rega

-Isabel met José López Rega, who was a former policeman with an interest in occultism and fortune-telling, during a visit to Argentina in 1964.
+Isabel met José López Rega, who was a former policeman with an interest in occultism and fortune-telling, during a visit to Argentina in 1965.
 She was interested in occult matters (and as president reportedly employed astrological divination to determine national policy), so the two quickly became friends.
 Under pressure from Isabel, Perón appointed López as his personal secretary; López later founded the Argentine Anticommunist Alliance (Triple A), a death squad accused of perpetrating 1,500 crimes in the 1970s.

 Rise to power

-Dr. Héctor Cámpora was nominated by Perón's Justicialist Party to run in the March 1973 presidential elections on the FREJULI ticket (a Peronist-led alliance).
+Héctor José Cámpora was nominated by Perón's Justicialist Party to run in the March 1973 presidential elections on the FREJULI ticket (a Peronist-led alliance).
 Cámpora won, but it was generally understood that Juan Perón held the real power; a popular phrase at the time was "Cámpora al gobierno, Perón al poder" (Cámpora in government, Perón in power).
 Later that year, Perón returned to Argentina, and Cámpora resigned to allow Perón to run for president.
 He chose Isabel as his nominee for the Vice Presidency to mollify feuding Peronist factions, as these could agree on no other running mate.
 His return from exile was marked by a growing rift between the right and left wings of the Peronist movement; while Cámpora represented the left wing, López Rega represented the right wing.
-The latter was, moreover, supported by the CGT labor federation leadership and Isabel herself, and this faction became known by the left as the entorno ('entourage') due to the inner circle status Perón afforded them.
+The latter was, moreover, supported by the CGT labor federation leadership and Isabel herself, and this faction became known by the left as the entorno ('entourage') due to the inner-circle status Perón afforded them.
 Juan Perón had long been inimical to the left, but cultivated their support while he was in exile.
 His sympathies ended, however, after the assassination of CGT leader José Ignacio Rucci by the leftist Montoneros in September.

 Perón's victory in a snap election called by Congress in September 1973 was always considered likely, and he won with 62% of the vote.
 He began his third term on 12 October, with Isabel as Vice President.
 Perón was by then in precarious health, however; a CIA cable at the time described him as alternating between a lucid state and that of senile dependency.
 Isabel had to take over as Acting President on several occasions during his tenure.